MatR: Materials Reimagined

 With its rich history and strengths in manufacturing and materials, WPI continues to play a pivotal role in a new advanced manufacturing revolution that is moving far beyond stainless steels and nickel-based alloys.
-New ideas, talent, technologies, and expertise in areas like nanomaterials, energy, and synthetic biology are required to help build a stronger, more sustainable, and globally competitive manufacturing sector.
+This group aims to provide opportunities for faculty and students to collectively imagine new materials and materials systems, to enable access to shared instrumentation for their scholarly work, and to foster new research collaborations both within and beyond WPI.

-Leveraging well-established industry partnerships and faculty expertise, professors Danielle Cote, Nancy Burham, and Natalie Farny lead an interdisciplinary group of researchers from materials science, physics, mechanical engineering, chemical engineering, biomedical engineering, robotics engineering, data science, and other disciplines to advance these efforts, solve industry-relevant advanced manufacturing challenges, and better connect the industries of today and tomorrow.
+Leveraging well-established industry partnerships and faculty expertise, professors Danielle Cote, Nancy Burnham, and Natalie Farny lead an interdisciplinary group of researchers from materials science, physics, mechanical engineering, chemical engineering, biomedical engineering, robotics engineering, data science, and other disciplines to advance these efforts, solve industry-relevant advanced manufacturing challenges, and better connect the industries of today and tomorrow.
+Connect now!

-Studies of the interaction between the virus and potential targeted medicines, nanostructures, suspended particles and surfaces with known coatings and surface roughness (Wole Sobeyejo, Jianyu Liang, Susan Zhou)
+- Studies of the interaction between the virus and potential targeted medicines, nanostructures, suspended particles and surfaces with known coatings and surface roughness (Jianyu Liang, Susan Zhou)

 WPI researchers are going to make designs of multiple devices and their components publicly available so anyone with a 3D printer and a background in electronics and mechanical engineering could use them to produce ventilators for their local hospitals.
 A manufacturing company also could use the designs to produce ventilators quickly and to scale.